Israel is home to many ancient heritage sites of the world.

-More importantly, Caesarea was the setting of significant events recorded in the New Testament.
-More specifically, events in Caesarea regarded gentile inclusion and the hope of the Gospel for all people.
+But there is more to Caesarea than its Roman history.
+The town was the setting of significant events recorded in the New Testament.
+More specifically, events in Caesarea sparked gentile inclusion and the hope of the Gospel for all people.

 It was here that the Apostle Peter met Cornelius, a Roman centurion who becomes one of the first gentile believers.
-Not only the first gentile to convert, Cornelius was also baptized by Peter along with his two servants.
+What is more, Peter also baptized Cornelius and his two servants.

 The voice in the vision tells Peter, “What God has cleansed, no longer consider unholy.”

-While Peter was pondering what this could possibly mean, a man sent by Cornelius arrived at Peter’s residence and was now knocking on his door.
+While Peter pondered what this could possibly mean, a man sent by Cornelius arrived at Peter’s residence and was now knocking on his door.
 The Spirit of the Lord assured Peter that He had in fact sent these (gentile) visitors.

 19th Century New Testament scholar Alfred Edersheim, phrases the common Rabbinic attitudes towards idolaters in this way: